Elusive Van Morrison headlines 50th Cambridge Folk Festival

 Barcan recalls the ex-Clash vocalist creating an "amicable chaos" around him: "He spent a lot of the day hanging out with the site crew, misdirecting delivery drivers".

-Rain or shine, organisers are determined this year will be one to remember, with some surprise performances planned before Morrison closes out the festival on Sunday night.
+Rain or shine, organizers are determined this year will be one to remember, with some surprise performances planned before Morrison closes out the festival on Sunday night.

 (Reporting by Claire Milhench; Editing by Michael Roddy and Larry King)